Case Study: Dynamic Search Ads, Hard To Execute, Phenomenal Results

 As the page is scanned for keywords in targeting, good head terms need to be present in the text of the high converting page.
-For example, in our best page on permanent residency, Google will dynamically create long tail variants of these keywords present in the page as keyword targets on Google during advertising.
+For example, in our best page, Google will dynamically create long tail variants of these keywords present in the page as keyword targets on Google during advertising.
 This means that Dynamic Search Ads are a great method to get cheap clicks and thus high conversions.

 High Converting Pages

 Despite this, the last primary pre-requisite is a high converting page.
 If a page is keyword rich, but does not convert, these are wasted clicks.
 This is why Google allows negative dynamic targets, despite not allowing much control over this ad.

 Using Dynamic Search Ads In Fresh Or Low Content Websites